City Guides, Japan, Kyoto

 Entrance to Senbon Torii at Fushimi Inari Taisha in Kyoto

 In the three times I’ve been to Kyoto, I’ve never made it up to the top of the mountain due to time constraints, but I’ve been told the further away you go, the lesser the crowd!
-I would definitely go up all the way if I had the time.
+I would go up all the way if I had the time.

 The main temple area is also worth a visit.
-I got this super cute Ema (wooden plaque for prayers) shaped like a torii for 800 yen.
+I got this super adorable Ema (wooden plaque for prayers) shaped like a torii for 800 yen.
 You’re supposed to write your wishes on an ema and leave it at the temple, but you could also take it home as a souvenir like I did.

 My torii ema at Fushimi Inari Taisha in Kyoto